withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 ### Opinionated Instructions

-When you give an instruction where the reader has options, you will need to choose one option yourself and provide an **opinionated example**.
-To provide a helpful example to illustrate the outcome, yet still make it clear that other decisions are acceptable:
+When an instruction can be completed in a variety of ways (e.g. install the UI framework integration of your choice), you will need to provide a usage example without knowing which option your reader has chosen.
+Astro docs uses **opinionated instructions** in these situations, choosing a single option to document as an example of the concept.

 ⚖️ Separate the instruction from the opinion.